Data Model

 Working with Maps

-Most attributes use Map<String, Object> for flexibility.
-Here are the common keys:
+Most attributes use Map<String, Object> so you can store anything.
+These are the keys Dokimos recognizes:

 | Key | Used In | Description |